-There were 3 grizzly bears translocated from BMA 4 in 2018.
-One adult male was translocated for killing sheep in April and two adult males were moved for breaking into bee hives in the fall.
-From 2009 to 2018, there have been 19 translocations from BMA 4 (Figure 7).
-Fifty-two per cent (10 of 19) were due to attacks on livestock.
+There were three grizzly bears translocated from BMA 4 in 2019.
+A yearling bear was translocated for feeding on a dead calf and accessing grain NW of Cochrane in May.
+One adult male was translocated in the Sundre area for frequenting residences on multiple occasions in August.
+A sub adult bear was moved for digging up cow carcasses in close proximity to developed areas in the Sundre area in August.
+Landowners in this area are in discussions with AEP regarding electric fencing or composting deadstock as a means of reducing these types of occurrences in the future.
+From 2009 to 2019, there have been 23 translocations from BMA 4 (Figure 7).
+Forty-three per cent (10 of 23) were due to attacks on livestock.
 These numbers only include incidents when a bear(s) was moved outside of its home range and does not include relocations where the bear was released within their home range.

-Figure 7.
-BMA 4 2018 Grizzly Bear Translocations (N= 19)
+Figure 6 BMA 4 2019 Grizzly Bear Translocations (N= 23)